1. Introduction to this Policy

 5.1.1. if you have become a customer of ours (you have used our services or entered into a contract with us) then we will keep your Information for the length of the contract with us so that you can continue to access all of our services.
 Following the end of the contract we will keep the Information for a period of 6 years.
 This to allow us to comply with certain legal obligations that we are under in respect of the retention of the Information;

-5.1.2. if you have not become a customer of ours but have signed up to a newsletter of white paper from us then we will keep your data for a period of 12 months unless you withdraw your consent sooner.
-We will email you in the 12th month to ask whether you wish to continue to hear from us.
+5.1.2. if you have not become a customer of ours but have signed up to a newsletter or white paper from us, have subscribed to offers or alerts from us or entered a competition with us, then we will keep your data for a period of 18 months unless you withdraw your consent sooner.
+We will email you in the 18th month to ask whether you wish to continue to hear from us.

 5.2.
 If required, it may be necessary in some situations to hold the Information for longer periods in order to comply with our legal or regulatory obligations.